jacogr/sample-polkadotjs-typegen/README.md

 - `src/interfaces/definitions.ts` - this just exports all the sub-folder definitions in one go
 - `src/interfaces/<module>/definitions.ts` - type definitions for a specific module

 This structure fully matches what is available in the `@polkadot/type/interfaces` folder, so the structure is setup based on the convention used in the `@polkadot/types` library.
-The generating scripts will expect a structure matching this, since the same underlying code is actually used inside `@polkadot/types` as well for interface generation.
+The generating scripts will expect something matching this since the same underlying code is actually used inside `@polkadot/types` as well.
 The top-level `interfaces/` folder can be name anything, however the internal content structure need to match what is defined above.

 For the top-level the definition file has the following contents -